frohro/6302view/docs.md

 ### Adding modules

-To add controls and reporters, use the following `CommManager` routines.
+To add controls and reporters, use the `CommManager` routines described below.

 In general, the order of arguments is: